SFinski/SFinski.github.io/README.md

 <h2>Position:</h2>
+I am a researcher (chargé de recherche, CNRS) in Center of Mathematics Laurent Schwartz, École Polytechnique, France.
-I am a post-doc in Université Grenoble Alpes, France, working under the direction of
+From 2019-21, I was as a postdoctoral researcher in Université Grenoble Alpes, France, working under the direction of
 <a href="https://www-fourier.ujf-grenoble.fr/~demailly/">Jean-Pierre Demailly</a>.
 Before that I did my PhD in Université Paris Diderot, France, under the direction of <a href="https://webusers.imj-prg.fr/~xiaonan.ma/">Xiaonan Ma</a>.